Best Smart City in the World: Columbus, Ohio

 - Best!
 Christmas at the Number One US Zoo - Columbus Zoo and Acquarium -- Our zoo is the Top Rated Zoo in America, thanks to Jungle Jack Hanna since 1978 (35 years in 2013).
 Before he took the job as Director, the zoo was separate from the city, lacked funding, and consisted of a few crumbling buildings, a couple dozen animals, and totally neglected landscaping on an average sized plot of land for a zoo.
 Today, it looks as big as DisneyLand when you drive up to the complex and it would take a week to see all its features.
 The Wild Lights Christmas and Holiday light shows expand every year, but so do the grounds and exhibits.
 As big as it already is, the zoo will nearly double in the 2010s with a safari-like expansion similar to a related site, The Wilds in Eastern Ohio.
 Jack Hanna is a hero in Ohio

-- The Best Downtown Urban River Parks - Scioto On the Mile -- Mayor Michael B. Coleman has addressed the infratructure of Columbus in the same manner that Jack Hanna tackled thsat of the zoo.
-Coleman ordered crumbling buildings torn down and replaced with affordable, attrtactive houseing - and green spaces - and eliminated the abandoned houses, sector by sector.
+- The Best Downtown Urban River Parks.
+Scioto On the Mile: Mayor Michael B. Coleman has addressed the infratructure of Columbus in the same manner that Jack Hanna tackled thsat of the zoo.
+Coleman ordered crumbling buildings torn down and replaced with affordable, attractive housing and green spaces, and eliminated the abandoned houses, sector by sector.
 Mayor Coleman, first elected in 2000, brought over 4,700 new housing units to the downtown area 2002 - 2012.
-The expanded Scioto Mile River Parks Complex does not appear on StoodThere.com's 100 Greatest Places to Stand in America, because it was nonexistent in 2009 when the contest was held.
-It is sure to qualify as a Greatest Place now!
 In addition, high tech developments, new businesses in the Aerospace Industry, and other businesses have expanded, added jobs, and become a draw to the city.

 © 2013 Patty Inglish